 Cahersiveen, on the other direction of the Ring of Kerry, is about 20 minutes drive along a very scenic road.
 We recommend the Oratory, a pizzeria in a church.
 Also you find certain pubs, restaurants and grocery stores such as a Super Value.

-Yes, at Sheahan`s, inside the local grocery store, is the closest ATM.
+Yes, at Sheahan`s in Glenbeigh, inside the local grocery store, is the closest ATM.
 A number of ATM's are in Killorglin or in Cahersiveen.
 On every ATM you can draw cash with an international debit or credit card.
 During drawing process, you will get informed about additional charges and fees.

 No, everything needed you will find in the Cottage.
-For example, we do provide towels and shower gel, also detergent for washing or tabs for the dishwasher.
+For example, we do provide towels and shower gel, soap, also detergent (which is included in the washing machine) for washing or tabs for the dishwasher.

 We advise to bring your own home slippers, slides or clogs.
 There is a slate floor in the kitchen, wooden floor in every room and a wooden steep staircase.
-From experience, we do find slippers with a rubber sole best, esp. for the staircase.
+From experience, we do find slippers with a rubber sole best, esp. for the polished and steep staircase.

-Read more about coffee and power plugs next.
+Read more about coffee, power plugs and towels next.

 In the kitchen of Railway Cottage we provide a coffee machine with a filter, and also a water kettle and a Bodum coffee pot to brew grounded coffee.
 We don't have a coffee grinder.
 You will have a selection of certain coffee blends in the local grocery stores.
 But, we find coffee very expensive in Ireland and often the flavours are not our taste.
-So we do bring our own milled coffee from home.
+It is up to you, but we do bring our own milled coffee from home.

 No, we want you to relax and enjoy your holidays.
 In case you like gardening, we will ask you to water the two cypresses in the entrance if needed.

 There is a number of souvenirs you can buy from manufacturers and artists you will find in our category "Visit".
-Just to name some are chocolate from Skellig''s Chocolate, amazing ceramic sculptures from Darren Francis Cassidy who is a friend of ours, the best quality woolen jumpers made by Kerry Woolen Mills in Beaufort or hand crafted walking sticks from James McCaffreys in Killorglin.
+Just to name some are chocolate from Oileán, the best quality woolen jumpers, caps and shawls made by Kerry Woolen Mills in Beaufort or hand crafted walking sticks (which you are allowed at carry in your overhead compartment on an airplane) from James McCaffreys in Killorglin.

 In case you like antiques, you certainly should visit Mary at Upper Bridge Street in Killorglin.
 She is a treasure!
-Some of the antiques in the Cottage are from her shop.
+Many of the antiques in the Cottage are from her shop.

 When travelling to Dingle, you certainly should see Dingle Crystal, where you get a special discount as guest of Railway Cottage.
-Check out their website for visiting the studio.
+Check out their website for visiting the studio before.

 An unforgettable experience is the tour at Clonakilty Distillery in Clonakilty, Co.
 Cork.
-Have a lesson at the Gin School there!
+Have a lesson at the Gin School there.
+Ask for the tour with Ewan!

 In case, they all do international shipping.
 Please ask individually for tax refunds, when travelling back to the US.

 Very nearby is the Kerry Walk Way, which leads along the property of Railway Cottage.
-You will experience a wonderful circle hike around Curra Mountain, starting from the Cottage and having a break at Rossbeigh Beach.
+You will experience a wonderful circle hike around Curra Mountain (328m), starting from the Cottage and having a break at Rossbeigh Beach.
 We recommend to walk up the road first, coming to the beach side of Curra Mountain, you will never forget the 1-Million-Dollar-view of Rossbeigh Beach.
 This walk will take about 3 hours.
 Bear in mind to wear hiking shoes or boots, the path has very stony and muddy parts.
-Also the hike up to Windy Gap and around Seefin Mountain is an unforgettable experience.
-It will take about 4 hours for the 20 km.
+Also the hike up to Windy Gap and around Seefin Mountain (546m) is an unforgettable experience.
+It will take about 5 hours for the 22 km.
 We advice to take the mountain tour, not the road tour to Glenbeigh.

 Rossbeigh Beach provides all possibilities for horse-riding, surfing, sea fishing, kiting, stand-up paddling and kayaking.